LamAnnieV/deploy_5_old/README.md

 ## Step #3 Automate the Building of the Application Infrastructure

-Automate the building of the application infrastructure, use an instance that has vs code and terraform to edit the define the resources you want terraform to create in a [main.tf file](Images/main.tf).

-For this deployment, we want:
+For this application infrastructure, we want:

 ```
 1 VPC